pfeatherstone/https/README.md

 ## Questions

-- Q: Why not use Beast
+- Q: Why not use Beast?

   A: I find Beast very bloated and unecessarily complicated.
 HTTP1 and WS are very simple protocols.
 You don't need a lot of Beast's objects like `basic_stream` or `flat_buffer`.
 All you need are a few structs and few Asio composed operations and voila.

+- Q: Why do I need to link to openssl when I'm not using TLS?

+  A: Because of SHA1 and Base64 encoding/decoding.
+You need those for websockets, even without TLS, and I can't be bothered to implement those functions.

 - Q: Why are you not writing the base library Sans-IO?
 It's the fashion!

   A: Because I'm only going to use this with Asio.
 I don't mind having state-machine logic inside an Asio composed operation rather than something custom.
-I believe the only reason people are doing Sans-IO stuff is for unit tests.
-It means you don't actually have to open a socket.
+As far as I can tell, the only motivation for Sans-IO is unit tests.
+It means you don't have to open a socket.